jeremieperes/jeremieperes.github.io/_pages/articles.md

 ### About AI

-*These contents were written with Vertone AI team*
+*These contents were written with Vertone AI team :*

 [Le vocal, l'interface de demain](https://vertone.com/blog/2018/06/15/le-vocal-interface-de-demain/?from_blog&service=325)